bartificer/taming-the-terminal/README.md

 For now:

-- `colophon.adoc` holds some boilerplate text.
-It needs to be update to proper information
+- <s>`colophon.adoc` holds some boilerplate text.
+It needs to be update to proper information</s>
 - `index.asc` is empty, it's just there because the spine docs refer to it.
 Not sure if we need to fill it.
+Because the entries are only visible in the PDF, the entire section is commented out.

 Note: language is British English!

 ## Bug fixes and workaround

-This section contains some notes on bug fixes and workarounds that have been applied to get it working
+This section contains some notes on bug fixes and workarounds that have been applied to get it working.

 ### Fake second paragraph